Derive, modify and plot the stream network#

 import matplotlib.pyplot as plt

-dem = tt3.load_dem('tibet')
+dem = tt3.load_dem('bigtujunga')

-fd = tt3.FlowObject(dem);
+fd = tt3.FlowObject(dem)

 s = tt3.StreamObject(fd,threshold=1000,units='pixels')